rameezhasanm/nestjs-cqrs-schematics/README.md

 ## 👨‍💼 Developed By

-This tool was developed to streamline CQRS implementation in NestJS apps.\
+If you find this tool helpful, feel free to share your feedback, report issues, or contribute improvements!

-Feel free to contribute or share feedback!
+Maintained with ❤️ by [Rameez Hasan](https://www.linkedin.com/in/m-rameez-hasan/) — always open to collaboration and community input.

 ---